 There are 8 French olive oil Protected Designations of Origin (called AOPs) as well as many mono-varietal oils (such as Picholine, Lucques, Olivière, Salonenque, etc.).
 So there is definitely a distinctly French olive oil production with its unique characteristics.

-Wondering how to select the best French olive oil?
+Are you wondering how to select the best French olive oil?
 In this blog post, you’ll find 3 criteria to guide you.

 Where to buy high-quality French olive oil online:

-Let me know how your shopping goes in the comments below!
+Let me know how your shopping goes!